18593 views

 Bramante’s Staircase stands in the next room, which Julius II commissioned in 1512.
 The Staircase connects the Palace of Innocent VIII and the city of Rome.
 In addition, the Museum of Pio Clement contains the Octagonal Courtyard (1772), named after its shape.
 Next to the courtyard is the Room of the Animals, with a collection of Roman statues and animals.
 Also, there is a Gallery of Statues, Room of Busts, Room of Muses, Round Room, Greek-cross Room, and Cabinet of Masks, where visitors can find art masterpieces from different epochs.

 Pope Gregory XVI founded the Gregorian Egyptian Museum (Museo Gregoriano Egizio) in 1839.
 It occupies nine rooms and a terrace of the “Niche of the Pinecone,” where different sculptures are located.
-The collection of the museums contains material from Roman Egypt and from Egyptian-influenced Rome.
+The collection of the museums contains material from Roman Egypt and Egyptian-influenced Rome.
 However, there are many masterpieces of Roman production.
 They serve as an embodiment of an important moment in the history of pharaonic culture.

 The Court of the Pigna (Cortile Della Pigna) forms the northern end of the Belvedere Courtyard.
 The Court takes its name from the large bronze pine cone, bounded by the Braccio Nuovo on the south side, east by the Chiaromonti Gallery, north by Innocent VIII’s Palazzetto, and on the west side by the galleries of the Apostolic Library.
 Publius Cincius Salvius cast the bronze statue in the 1st or 2nd century.
 Initially, the pinecone was situated in Campus Martius and served as a fountain.
-However, in the 8th century, it was moved to the entrance hall of the medieval St. Peter’s, and in 1608, the giant pinecone fountain was dismantled and moved to the place where you can find it today.
+However, in the 8th century, it was moved to the entrance hall of the medieval St. Peter’s.
+In 1608, the giant pinecone fountain was dismantled and moved to the place where you can find it today.

 Apostolic Palace (Palazzo Apostolico) is the official residence of the Roman Catholic Pope and Bishop of Rome.
 Moreover, it is known as the Papal Palace or the Vatican Palace.
 At the same time, the Vatican refers to the building as the Palace of Sixtus V. Inside, there are the Papal Apartments, offices of the Catholic Church, private and public chapels, Vatican Museums with the Sistine Chapel, the Vatican Library, Raphael Rooms, and Borgia Apartment.